Sylvain-Bugat/RundeckMonitor/README.md

 ## Installation

-Download the latest jar release at this URL: https://github.com/Sylvain-Bugat/RundeckMonitor/releases
+Download the latest jar release at this URL: https://github.com/Sylvain-Bugat/RundeckMonitor/releases/latest

 ## Launch and configuration

-Just execute this jar file: `rundeck-monitor-1.3-SNAPSHOT-jar-with-dependencies.jar`.
+Just execute the downloaded jar file: `rundeck-monitor-1.3-jar-with-dependencies.jar`.

 And if no configuration file is found, a basic configuration wizard is launched.